johnwcowan/pdp8x/arch.md

 ## Registers

-The user-visible registers of a PDP-8/X are very few by modern standards:
+The user-visible registers of a PDP-8/X are very few by modern standards, and all of them are specialized:

  * The 32-bit AC or accumulator register, used by almost all instructions.